SSR death probe: Assistant director arrested in drug case

 The NCB officials claimed that Pawar was allegedly procuring and supplying drugs to the late actor.
 He was Rajput's friend and was also part of some of the late actor's projects.

 The NCB had summoned Pawar earlier, but he had not responded to the summons.
 He pre-arrest bail was rejected last month.
-Pawar was earlier questioned by the NCB in September 1 last year.
+Pawar was earlier questioned by the NCB on September 1 last year.

 A search was conducted at his residence in Chembur and some gadgets were recovered and scrutinised.
 Officials said that some incriminating material was also recovered.